Abhishek-PJ/Ecommerce/README.md

 - **Search Functionality:** Search for products dynamically.
 - **Categories:** Browse products by categories.
 - **Firebase Integration:** Real-time database and authentication using Firebase services.
+- **Google authentication:** Users can login or signup using google authentication.

 ## Installation